Special Links for Online Registrations¶

 TouchPoint has several different links that can be inserted into an email or text to make it very easy for the person to register, vote, and RSVP online:

 the person will be enrolled and/or added to a sub-group, or

 flagged as attending or not attending a meeting.

-Also, when creating the links in the email,
+Also when creating the links in the email,

 depending on the type of link you are using.
 The ID# is found in the URL of the

 - Vote Link